juanpacajigas/Columbia-FinTech-HOMEWORK-UNIT-14/Instructions/Starter_Code/Report.md

 In this assignment, I used deep learning recurrent neural networks to model bitcoin closing prices.
 One model used the FNG indicators to predict the closing price while the second model used a window of closing prices to predict the nth closing price.

 I used 6 scenarios for each model.
 In the first set (3 scenarios), I used a network architecture with 3 layers, 5 nodes, and a drop rate of 20%.
 The three scenarios were defined by changing window sizes: 1 day, 5 days, and 10 days.
-These are the results for each model:
+These are the results (loss) for each model:

 #### *CLosing prices model (3 layers)*:
 evaluate_1d_window_3layers = 0.0148<br />